Aldo Brovarone: Later years

 After his retirement from Pininfarina in 1988, Brovarone consulted as a stylist with Stola, later contributing to the design of Studiotorino's Porsche Boxster-based Ruf RK Spyder, named at the 2005 Milan Triennale as the most beautiful car in the world.
 At Studiotorino, Broverone secretly penned a coupe variant that management later accepted.

 He continued to live in Turin, without computer or cellphone, and continued to make pencil sketches and tempera illustrations which were printed as collectible postcards.

 He died at 94 on 12 October 2020 at Molinette hospital in Turin, several days after the death of his wife Martarita, and was survived by his nephew Cesare Brovarone.
-He was had been a judge for two only concours d'elegance organized in Biella, at Villa La Malpenga in Vigliano Biellese (in 2016) and at Ricetto di Candelo (in 2017).
+He had been a judge for two only concours d'elegance organized in Biella, at Villa La Malpenga in Vigliano Biellese (in 2016) and at Ricetto di Candelo (in 2017).

 His life and work was recounted in the 2019 book, Stile & raffinatezza.
 Le creazioni di Aldo Brovarone ("Style & Refinement.
 The Creations of Aldo Brovarone) by Giuliano Silli, presented at the Third Annual Parco del Valentino Concours d'Elegance.